 Improving capacity for complex programme evaluation

-Taking the knowledge and experience into account there are four initial areas for improvement in the planning for academic evaluation to embed within policy-driven transformation programmes.
+Taking the knowledge and experience into account, this reflection identifies four initial areas for improvement in the planning for academic evaluation that seek to report on policy-driven transformation programmes.

 Increase access to integrated services: Evaluation teams require specific access to managers and the interdisciplinary workforce [28].
-Consensus on General Practitioners' views and perceptions of the systems change are required to identify the variation in choices and priorities for integrated working [19].
+Consensus on General Practitioners' views and perceptions of the systems change are required to identify the variation in choices and priorities for integrated working [20].
 Interdisciplinary working remains under-developed in primary care and evaluation both highlights good practice and shares information about the most effective local improvements, based on those designed to provide rapid access [29].
-Clinical leadership is often under considerable operational pressure and yet critical to the success of the integration of professional practices [17] and so a commitment to allowing patient-facing teams to share experience and express priorities for integration is a core requirement.
+Clinical leadership is often under considerable operational pressure and yet critical to the success of the integration of professional practices [30] So, a commitment to allowing patient-facing teams to share experience and express priorities for integration is a core requirement; the use of qualitative data to represent 'telling cases' where perhaps systems leadership has led to greater integration.

-Develop contractual arrangements: Evaluations designed to inform innovations in service delivery, have pre-established stages and reporting requirements.
+Develop contractual arrangements: Evaluations designed to inform innovations in service delivery, can have pre-established stages and reporting requirements.
 Whilst evaluations can be rapid-cycle and feedback can be informal in nature, there is a requirement to maintain a timetable of activities within a relatively stable service delivery model, to allow for setting up data collection processes and to analyse and interpret these data.
 The evaluation team is often able to become an additional resource through the sharing of research evidence and comparative experience from other health context.
-This model of evaluation practice needs to be introduced and agreed with the programme team and contracted carefully; in such a way as to make clear the purpose and value of the partnership and the purpose, particularly associated with site visits and observations [30].
-Evaluation planning should include opportunities for shared learning through training and reflection; infrastructure development through engaging community and professional stakeholders and formative and summative evaluation [23].
+This model of evaluation practice needs to be introduced and contracted carefully, in such a way as to make clear the purpose and value of the partnership, of site visits and observations [31].
+Evaluation planning should include opportunities for organisational development through engaging community and professional stakeholders and formative and summative evaluation [23].

-Economic evaluation: Evaluation teams require programme leaders to co-design the model of health economics recognising not only the return on investment but the value of the learning and leadership within the system.
-The increasing value on social justice in economic terms is a significant test of the local commitment to the cost and return on sustained organisational learning [31].
-There is a need for programme managers to understand the metrics by which population health improvements are being assessed and challenge the assumption that secondary care metrics, i.e. emergency admission data, is satisfactory.
-For example- General Practitioners who reported local benefits to their engagement with particular patients or patient groups can be quantified and used to indicate an outcome against the value proposition.
+Economic evaluation: Evaluation teams require programme leaders to co-design the model of economic evaluation recognising not only the return on investment but the value of the learning and leadership within the system.
+The increasing value on social justice in economic terms is a significant test of the local commitment to the cost and return on sustained organisational learning [32].
+A shared understanding of the metrics by which population health improvements are being assessed are now critical.
+They serve to challenge assumptions that secondary care metrics, i.e. emergency admission data, is satisfactory.
 The design of the economic evaluation needs to reflect the original values associated with the shared quality improvement goal which in this case had three facets; improving care, managing demand and reducing hospital admissions.
 The attempt to identify value and attribute costs at systems level is required before integrated care services can be sustainably commissioned [29].